Sanjana-2306/Weather-App/README.md

 # **Weather App**

 This web app fetches real-time weather data based on your location or a manually entered city.
-The app displays the current weather conditions, temperature,change background colors accordingly and other relevant details.
+The app displays the current weather conditions, temperature, and other relevant details, all while giving off a cute and interesting vibe.
+The background dynamically changes to match the current weather, adding a fun and immersive touch.

 ## **Features**